 - 1 teaspoon ground ginger

 - Red decorating frosting

-- Shape dough into eight balls, 2 in. each; eight balls, 1 in. each; 32 balls, 1/2 in. each; and 16 balls, 3/8 in. each.
+- Preheat oven to 350°.
+Shape dough into eight balls, 2 in. each; eight balls, 1 in. each; 32 balls, 1/2 in. each; and 16 balls, 3/8 in. each.
 Place the 2-in. balls on three foil-lined baking sheets for the body of eight bears; flatten to 1/2-in. thickness.
 Position 1-in. balls for heads; flatten to 1/2-in. thickness.
 Attach four 1/2-in. balls to each bear for arms and legs.
 Attach two 3/8-in. balls for ears.
 Add chocolate chips for eyes, nose and buttons.